-Academic reports for students in grades K-8 are distributed October 9th (progress report), November 12th (1st marking period report card), December 20th (progress report), January 23rd (2nd marking period report card), February 26th (progress report), April 7th (3rd marking period report card), May 15th (progress report) and June 15th (4th marking period report card).
-Parent-Educator Conferences are scheduled during specific progress report time; October 9th & February 26th.
+Academic reports for students in grades K-7 are distributed in October (progress report), November (1st marking period report card), January (2nd marking period report card), February (progress report), March (3rd marking period report card) and June (4th marking period report card).
+Parent-Educator Conferences are scheduled during progress report time of each school year.

-Students in grades 9-10th will receive grade reports in November 12th (progress report), January 23rd (1st semester report card), April 7th (progress report) and June 15th (2nd semester report card).
+Students in grades 8-9 will receive grade reports in November (progress report), January (1st semester report card), March (progress report) and June (2nd semester report card).
 Parent/guardian or students of age 18 are required to attend the conference to receive their child's report card.
 In the event the parent is unable to attend the conference a conference will be scheduled with school administration, at which time the report will be given to the parent/guardian.
 Please understand that if you need to schedule with the school administration it may be well after the initial conferences are scheduled.
 In this event, it is still encouraged that you meet additionally with your child's educator because they know best the progress of your student.